ABZ-Aaron/Classic-Models-Pipeline/Documentation/DataModeling.md

 - OrderLineQuantity (fact)
 - Price (fact)

 We've already covered the date dimension, which covers the first 3 columns.
 Lets look at the remaining dimensions `product`, `customer`, `order status` and `sales rep`.
+We did mention a `payments` dimension, however, we'll join this to the `customers` dimension.

 The `order number` and `order line number` are denerate dimensions and won't have an associated dimension table.
 The order number in particular might be useful, as it would allow analysts to group order lines by order number.

 ### Product Dimension

 You'll notice in our database we have a `productLines` and `products` table.
-We could utilise a snowflake schema.
+We could take a snowflake approach.
 Here, our dimension table would look more or less the same as the `products` table, with `productLines` being a seperate table joined on to it.

 This seems like it would make sense.
 The alternative is to de-normalise it, resulting a lot of redudant data.